 “We’ll see.”
 Clay flashes a pixy smile on then off.
 “Might need to shake things up some time… Talk later.”

-Sandy puts his face close to Clay’s ear, “Fuck off.
+Sandy will not be dismissed.
+He puts his face close to Clay’s ear, “Fuck off.
 Don’t use him, for both our asses.
 He’s a time bomb.”
 Clay nods and pats Sandy’s arm encouragingly as he and Henry drop off their seats as well.

 Making their way to the table, Clay lowers his voice to Henry.
 “The secret to construction negotiations is, it’s a dance.”
 He winks at Henry as they seat themselves at their table.